ulcica/android-mcp/README.md

-# Android Layout Inspector MCP Server
+# Android MCP Server

-A Model Context Protocol (MCP) server that provides Android Layout Inspector functionality through ADB commands.
-This server allows LLMs and other MCP clients to inspect Android UI hierarchies, find elements, and analyze app layouts.
+A Model Context Protocol (MCP) server that provides powerful inspection and interaction tools for connected android devices or emulators.

 ## Features